Lycée Français de New York: Cultural Center of the Lycée

-The Lycée's Cultural Center keeps a year-round calendar filled with guest performances for students of all ages, as well as lectures and workshops led by thinkers and innovators in fields as diverse as the arts, science, technology and the humanities.
-Most notably, the Cultural Center’s Artists-in-Residence program brings renowned working artists to the campus three times a year to engage an entire grade in a creative endeavor—from circus arts to music, writing and illustration—over the course of a week.

 Throughout the school year, the Cultural Center offers a program of evening and weekend events and activities focused on French and Francophone culture.
-This program is open to the public, and includes free film screenings once a month and regular panels on topics of global import to our times.
+This program is open to the public, and includes free film screenings once a month and regular panels.
 Three times a year the Cultural Center presents music concerts featuring leading French and Francophone artists in jazz, classical and world music.
-Guests have included Ayo, Cécile McLorin Salvant, Francis Cabrel and Camille Bertault.
+Guests have included Ayo, Cécile McLorin Salvant, Francis Cabrel, and Camille Bertault.

 Student body

-As of 2018, about 25 percent of students were solely French citizens, 20 percent were solely American citizens, 30 percent were French-American dual citizens, 20 percent possessed French, American and a third or fourth nationality, and 10 percent had neither French nor American nationality.
-In addition to French and English, students speak an additional 30 languages collectively.

-While campaigning to represent the first constituency for French residents overseas, Julien Balkany criticized the school for prioritizing the children of American celebrities—including Madonna, Angelina Jolie, and Donald Trump—over the children of French citizens for admissions.
+In 2012, while campaigning to represent the first constituency for French residents overseas, Julien Balkany criticized the school for prioritizing the children of American celebrities—including Madonna, Angelina Jolie, and Donald Trump—over the children of French citizens for admissions.

 Tuition

-The Lycée Français de New York has a tuition of $40,500.
+The Lycée Français de New York has a tuition of $48,050.
 Financial Aid (bourses de scolarité) is given to students based on need.
 The Lycée is a private, independent school and receives no funding from the French government; however, children of French citizens are eligible for tuition grants from the French State based on need.
 These are independent from the Lycée's own financial aid program and are allocated directly to the families, not the school.
 The Lycée holds a yearly Gala to raise money to support financial aid, among other things.